alexpages/noteapps/README.md

          platform: linux/amd64      #Specifies platform
       ports:
 ```
-4. Go to the root of the Firstapp and manually docker-compose up:
+4. Go to the root of the Firstapp and manually docker-compose up.
 5. Run Secondapp as `maven install` or run manually the tests as JUnit.

 ### What to expect